aliinreallife/persian-digit-recognition/README.md

 We also computed the precision, recall, and F1 score for each class.
 These metrics give us more information about the model's performance.

-- Precision is the proportion of true positive predictions (i.e., the number of correctly predicted instances of a class) out of all positive predictions made by the model.
+- `Precision` is the proportion of true positive predictions (i.e., the number of correctly predicted instances of a class) out of all positive predictions made by the model.
-- Recall is the proportion of true positive predictions out of all actual instances of a class.
+- `Recall` is the proportion of true positive predictions out of all actual instances of a class.
-- The F1 score is the harmonic mean of precision and recall, and it gives us a single metric that balances the two.
+- `F1 score` is the harmonic mean of precision and recall, and it gives us a single metric that balances the two.

 Here are the precision, recall, and F1 score for our model: